 The practice proactively identified patients who were carers as part of patient registration.
 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 48 patients as carers (about 3% of the practice list).
+The practice had identified 48 patients as carers (about 1% of the practice list).

-- A member of staff acted as a carers' champion to help ensure that the various services supporting carers were coordinated and effective.
-This included referrals to the local carers umbrella organisation as necessary. - Staff told us that if families had experienced bereavement, their usual GP contacted them or sent them a sympathy card.
-This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.
+• A member of staff acted as a carers' champion to help ensure that the various services supporting carers were coordinated and effective.
+This included referrals to the local carers umbrella organisation as necessary.